How to Get Rid of Mustard Weed in Australian Lawns

 Natural remedies like vinegar and boiling water will cause discolouration and even critical damage to the foliage, however these remedies are likely to be largely ineffective against the tap root system or seeds meaning there’s a high chance of the weeds returning within weeks.

-How to Stop Mustard Seed From Returning
+How to Stop Mustard Weed From Returning

 To prevent Mustard Weed from returning, applying a high-quality pre-emergent herbicide is a proactive solution.
 Pre-emergents work by creating a barrier in the soil that inhibits seed germination, effectively stopping weeds before they establish.